-- Many Leverett residents rely on private wells for water, placing them at risk during prolonged power outages. - Strategies for safeguarding power lines and utilities infrastructure throughout Town need to be identified and evaluated.
+- Most Leverett residents rely on private wells for water, placing them at risk during prolonged power outages. - Strategies for safeguarding power lines and utilities infrastructure throughout Town need to be identified and evaluated.
 Eversource routinely removes trees, but the cutting program could be expanded to further mitigate hazards. - Culvert and bridge maintenance is needed throughout town.
 Per the Town's Capital Plan, replacements, repairs, and upgrades have been prioritized at the following locations through FY '24: Dudleyville Road Bridge, Juggler Meadow Road culvert, Mill Yard Road bridge, Teawaddle Hill Road bridge, Millers Road Bridge, the Rattlesnake Gutter bridge, and the Shutesbury Road Culvert. - Chronic flooding occurs on Route 63/Long Plain Road, Cushman Road, and Teawaddle Road.
 Nature based solutions to increase flood resiliency are needed at these locations. - Many of the Town's evacuation routes may be impacted by a hurricane or tropical storm.
-There are areas of Leverett where residents might become isolated if roads, bridges, or culverts were clocked or damaged by impacts of a hurricane or tropical storm. - Heavy rain and strong winds associated with hurricanes and tropical storms exacerbates the risk of flooding, dam failures, and severe wind hazards.
-Also see the flooding, dam failure, and severe thunderstorm, wind, or microburst hazard problem statements. - Leverett's emergency communication system may not have up to date information, which may limit the number of residents who receive emergency information. - Leverett's town bylaws and regulations do not directly address how development effects flooding nor requirements for mitigating floods.
-Areas where flooding could be addressed are Leverett's Subdivision Rules and Regulations, the towns Development Impact Statement, and in Special Permitting for disturbing topsoil/topography. - New programming is needed to promote and increase household disaster preparedness town wide.
+There are areas of Leverett where residents might become isolated if roads, bridges, or culverts were blocked or damaged by impacts of a hurricane or tropical storm. - Heavy rain and strong winds associated with hurricanes and tropical storms exacerbates the risk of flooding, dam failures, and severe wind hazards.
+Also see the flooding, dam failure, and severe thunderstorm, wind, or microburst hazard problem statements. - Leverett's emergency communication system may not have up to date information, which may limit the number of residents who receive emergency information. - Leverett's town bylaws and regulations do not directly address how development affects flooding or include requirements for mitigating floods.
+Areas where flooding could be addressed are Leverett's Subdivision Rules and Regulations, the towns Development Impact Statement, and in Special Permitting for disturbing topsoil/topography.